rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

 position: 1.02
 description:
 content_markdown: >-
-  ###### Access Technopedia data by using the Technopedia API.
+  Access Technopedia data by using the Technopedia API.
-  You retrieve data from the Technopedia database by using the TQL endpoint or the TID endpoint:<br>
+  You retrieve data from the Technopedia database by using the TQL endpoint or the TID endpoint.<br>

   Use the Technopedia ID (`/tid`) endpoint to get information about an entity in the graph, such as product information or a node attribute by specifying the Technopedia ID.<br>
   <br>